Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 The code used as a reference and starting point of this work for Point Cloud Transformer (PCT) is : [here](https://github.com/qq456cvb/Point-Transformers) (Menghao implementation)

 ## Abstract
-This work extends a previous preliminary investigation done by [Alessandro Baiocchi et al.](https://iopscience.iop.org/article/10.1088/2632-2153/ad035e) on data from the ["Ente Parco Archeologico del Colosseo"](https://colosseo.it), whose primary objective is the reconstruction of ancient artifacts from their fragments.
+This work extends a previous preliminary investigation done by [Alessandro Baiocchi et al.](https://iopscience.iop.org/article/10.1088/2632-2153/ad035e) on data from the ["Ente Parco Archeologico del Colosseo"](https://colosseo.it),, whose decisive contributions proved to be the creation of a repository of synthetic datasets containing fragments of 3D objects, called Broken3D, and the execution of the task of internal/external fragment classification.
 The key contributions of this work can be divided into both practical and theoretical aspects: From a theoretical perspective, there is a noticeable scarcity of models and papers focusing on the reconstruction of artifacts.
 This work represents a novel approach in